 - The tail of the arrow represents the start of the activity and the head represents the finish.

 - The length of the arrow typically denotes the duration of the activity.

 - Each arrow connects two boxes, known as “nodes.”
 The nodes are used to represent the start or end of an activity in a sequence.
 The starting node of an activity is sometimes called the “i-node,” with the final node of a sequence sometimes called the “j-node.”

-- The only relationship between the nodes an activity in an ADM chart can represent is that of “finish to start” or FS.
+- The only relationship between the nodes and activity that an ADM chart can represent is “finish to start” or FS.

 Occasionally, “dummy activities”—arrows that do not represent a direct relationship—need to be included in ADM network diagrams.
-In the diagram above, activity C can only occur once activities A and B are complete; in the network diagram, you’ve connected activity A to activity C. Perhaps we’re talking about tiling a floor (activity C): It can only begin once the concrete is poured (activity A) and the permits are obtained (activity B).
-Since activities A and B are not directly related—A doesn’t lead to B, and B doesn’t lead to A—you’ll need to draw a dummy activity between B and C to show that C is dependent on B being completed.An ADM chart also does not have a way to encapsulate lead and lag times without introducing new nodes and activities, and it’s important to note ADM is not widely used anymore due to its representational limitations.
+In the diagram below, activity C can only occur once activities A and B are complete; in the network diagram, you’ve connected activity A to activity C. Perhaps we’re talking about tiling a floor (activity C): It can only begin once the concrete is poured (activity A) and the permits are obtained (activity B).
+Since activities A and B are not directly related—A doesn’t lead to B, and B doesn’t lead to A—you’ll need to draw a dummy activity between B and C to show that C is dependent on B being completed.An ADM chart also does not have a way to encapsulate lead and lag times without introducing new nodes and activities.

 Precedence diagram method (PDM)

-- “finish to start” (FS): This is used when an activity cannot start before another activity finishes.
+- “Finish to Start” (FS): When an activity cannot start before another activity finishes

-- “start to start” (SS): This is used to illustrate when two activities are able to start simultaneously.
+- “Start to Start” (SS): When two activities are able to start simultaneously

-- “finish to finish” (FF): This is used when to tasks need to finish together
+- “Finish to Finish” (FF): When two tasks need to finish together

 - 3 Ways to Create Your Project Manager Calendar